aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/licensing/apply-license-embedded-resource/_index.md

 Before you begin, make sure you have the following:

-### 1. Visual Studio Installed
+### 1. visual studio installed
 Ensure that you have Visual Studio installed on your system.
-You can download it from [here](https://visualstudio.microsoft.com/).
+You can download it from the [Visual Studio download page](https://visualstudio.microsoft.com/).

 ### 2. Aspose.Note for .NET Installed
 Make sure you have installed Aspose.Note for .NET.
-You can download it from [here](https://releases.aspose.com/note/net/).
+You can download it from the [Aspose.Note for .NET download](https://releases.aspose.com/note/net/).

-### 3. Aspose.Note License File
+### 3. Aspose.Note license file
 Obtain a valid Aspose.Note license file.
-If you don't have one, you can acquire a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+If you don't have one, you can acquire a temporary license from the [temporary license request page](https://purchase.aspose.com/temporary-license/).

 ## Import Namespaces